b97tsk/reactive-tree/README.md

 - the second line of output does not immediately show up, but the gap is too small to be noticed.

-Branches can be nested with each other.
+Branches can be nested inside each other.

 ##### Example: Nesting